A Buckwheat in Every Garden (BEIG) was created in the fall of 2019 by the Orange County chapter of the California Native Plant Society (OCCNPS).

 The goal of the Buckwheat in Every Garden (BEIG) campaign was to give away one free starter buckwheat plant to Orange County homeowners to help them get started planting native plants in their landscape.
-Unfortunately, the pandemic brought an early close to the BEIG campaign.

 Below are answers to questions regarding the BEIG campaign.